openstack-archive/tuskar-ui/docs/install.rst

 Install the management UI
 -------------------------

-Begin by cloning the horizon and tuskar-ui repositories:
+Begin by cloning the Horizon and Tuskar UI repositories:

 ::